CorruptedBrainn/Portfolio/README.md

 > - Date: May 2024
 > - Language: C++
 > - Purpose: To randomly generate a chord progression for me to use in composition
-> - System Requirements: Windows 10+ (Can be compiled on Linux / MacOS)
+> - System Requirements: Windows 10+
 > - State: Unstable
 > - Interface: Console